BidiPass Price Tops $0.0001 on Exchanges (BDP)

-BidiPass (BDP) traded 1% lower against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 14th.
-During the last week, BidiPass has traded down 57.5% against the US dollar.
-One BidiPass coin can now be bought for approximately $0.0001 or 0.00000001 BTC on cryptocurrency exchanges.
-BidiPass has a total market cap of $43,890.00 and $51.00 worth of BidiPass was traded on exchanges in the last day.
+BidiPass (BDP) traded 0.6% lower against the US dollar during the 1 day period ending at 13:00 PM ET on June 17th.
+In the last week, BidiPass has traded down 38% against the US dollar.
+One BidiPass coin can currently be bought for $0.0001 or 0.00000001 BTC on popular exchanges.
+BidiPass has a market capitalization of $43,692.89 and $51.00 worth of BidiPass was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.